chrishayuk/chuk-mcp/README.md

 - Built on the [Model Context Protocol](https://modelcontextprotocol.io/) specification
 - Inspired by the official [MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk)
 - Thanks to the MCP community for feedback and contributions
+- Special thanks to the [UV](https://github.com/astral-sh/uv) team for making Python package management fast and reliable